Exabyte-io/documentation/docs/collaboration/organizations/roles.md

 # User Roles

-The conduct of members in an Organization is governed through the user **Roles** listed below.
+The conduct of members in an Organization is governed through the user **Roles** listed below:

 ## Owner